WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 To create a new flow, the information that can be configured is:

 * turn server to use
-* list of IP, Port, Protcol tuples to try connecting to
+* list of IP, Port, Protocol tuples to try connecting to
 * TLS fingerprint of far side

-An api to allow modificaiton of the follow atributes of a flow:
+An api to allow modification of the follow atributes of a flow:

-* total max bandwidwith for flow
+* total max bandwidth for flow
-* forward error correection scheme for flow
+* forward error correction scheme for flow
+* FEC time window
-* retransmition scheme for flow
+* retransmission scheme for flow
-* adition IP, Port, Protcol pairs to send to that may inmprove connectivity
+* addition IP, Port, Protocol pairs to send to that may improve connectivity

 ## Media Configuration API

 For all streams:

-* set confernce ID
+* set conference ID
 * set endpoint ID
 * set encoding ID
 * salt and secret for AEAD
+* flag to pause transition

 For each transmitted audio steam, a way to set the: